Why you should travel to Bruges by car

 We only paid €12 to park the car overnight in an underground car park in Bruges, about 10 minutes walk from where we were staying.
 The city is totally geared up for people visiting by car and some city centre hotels even have their own parking facilities.

 I’d highly recommend visiting Bruges by car.
-It means that you can purchase everything that you fancy whilst you’re away and fully stock up on goodies and alcohol.
-If you live far away from Kent, it’s obviously not the most viable option, but for anyone that lives in the home counties, driving is so convenient.
+It means that you can purchase lots of Belgian chocolate, local drinks and souvenirs, knowing that you will have room for them in your vehicle.
+If you live far away from the crossing, it’s obviously not the most viable option, but for anyone that lives in the home counties or South of the UK, driving is so convenient.

 Have you ever been to Bruges?
 How did you travel there?